demisto/content/Packs/FeedJSON/Integrations/FeedJSON/FeedJSON_description.md

 the [JMESPath site](http://jmespath.org/) to verify this expression will return the following array of objects.
 * **JSON Indicator Attribute** - JSON attribute whose value is the indicator.
 Default is 'indicator'.
 * **Headers** - Headers to add to the http request.
 Specify each header on a single line in the format: 'Name: Value'.
 For example:
 * **POST Data** - Send specified data in a POST request.
 When specified, by default will add the header: 'Content-Type: application/x-www-form-urlencoded'.
-To specify a different Content-Type (for example: application/json) use the **Header** config param.
+To specify a different Content-Type (for example: application/json) use the **Headers** config param.
   ```
   User-Agent: XSOAR Feed
   Pragma: no-cache